RoboSubLA/website/README.md

 The website is used to showcase the different Robosubs that have been built, this is also part of the Robosub competition requirements.
 On the website you can also find useful information regarding events and on working with the Robosub.

+The website is created with React.
+See [React Docs](https://reactjs.org/docs/getting-started.html) for more information on working with React.

+You can see the website at https://robosubla.com
 ## Getting started
 1. To work with this website download this repository to your local machine.
 When you have downloaded the repository to your local machine create a new branch with: